xtor/RTC-Testbench/tests/multidomain/README.md

 On the mirror node:
 ```
-./platform-tmux.sh enp1s0 mirror
+./platform-tmux.sh mirror
 ```

 On the reference node:
 ```
-./platform-tmux.sh enp1s0 reference
+./platform-tmux.sh reference
 ```

 ### Step 2: Set up time synchronization

+Time synchronization needs to be configured per interface before starting the RTC Testbench instance on that interface.

-Run the helper ptp-tmux.sh on both nodes to create a set of tmux panes for managing the bring-up.
+The tmux helper will automatically create a set of panes and run the different commands required to configure multiple time domains with ptp4l, phc2sys and chronyd.

 On the mirror node:
 ```